projectchrono/chrono/readme.txt

 - bug with the Wavefront .obj loader for the POVray postprocessing unit (it crashed randomly when non-triangle faces were found).
 Note that only triangle faces are used, anyway.

+- Experimental.
+The Irrlicht visualization system supports shadow maps.
+  You just have to use application.AddLightWithShadow(..) instead than application.AddLight(..) or AddTypicalLights(..).
+  The performance is a bit slower, but much faster and better looking than the previous system that used stencil shadows.
+  NOTE!!!
+This works fine with Irrlicht v.1.7, but in Irrlicht v.1.8 it does not work with default DirextX driver: you must use video::EDT_OPENGL as argument when creating the ChIrrApp for OpenGL driver (and it works with a single lamp only).

 Release 1.6.0